AmirDahmouni/Nodejs-roadmap/Clustering.md

 Use Case (Small/Custom Projects): When you need custom clustering logic and are comfortable managing processes manually.

-**PM2 Clustering**: A popular production-ready process manager with built-in clustering support.

-Simplified clustering (pm2 start app.js -i max).

-Integrates well with CI/CD and ecosystem modules

-Use Case: When you want a robust, feature-rich solution with minimal setup for production environments.

 # When would you use cluster module in Node.js ?